+More than 10 years have passed since she gave up her pursuit of a degree in computer science, but Yajahira Deaza still has regrets.
 "I feel incomplete," says the 33-year-old, a customer service representative for a major New York bank.
-Her experience reflects the findings of an Associated Press-Univision poll that examined the attitudes of Latino adults toward higher education.Despite strong belief in the value of a college diploma, Hispanics more often than not fall short of that goal.
+Her experience reflects the findings of an Associated Press-Univision poll that examined the attitudes of Latino adults toward higher education.Buying an expensive California house with a zero-down subprime mortgage isn`t really "borrowing."
+It`s investing in the American Dream!

-Dropping out of high school can be an extremely important reason for not going to college, and a larger percentage than that of U.S.-raised Hispanics drop out of high school.
+In the poll, just 29% cited poor grades in high school as an extremely or very important reason for not going to college.Dropping out of high school can be an extremely important reason for not going to college, and a larger percentage than that of U.S.-raised Hispanics drop out of high school.
 Also, having a child out of wedlock can put a damper on your college plans, and 51% of Hispanic babies are born out of wedlock.

 ...
 Deaza, the New York bank employee, said that is why she had to leave her computer studies back in the late 1990s.
 A single mom-to-be, she was expecting her first child, a daughter who`s now 11.